thelegendofcode/millefeuille/README.md

 ## Development

-This app essentially serves as my personal dev playground so it will consist of a whole bunch of different technologies.
+This app essentially serves as my personal tech playground so it will consist of a whole bunch of different technologies.
 Some that may not necessarily right for the job, just something I feel like messing about with.

 Standardisation of technologies will be considered should Millefeuille actually become popular enough with real users.

+Below are instructions for how to install and run the app.

+### Installation

+Lorem ipsum

+### Running the app

+Lorem ipsum

 ## Monetisation
 For the time being, this is being launched as a free app.

 ## Mirror

 A public version of this repo is mirrored at https://github.com/thelegendofcode/Millefeuille.
+This entire repo should probably be moved to the LoC organisation after a few basic milestones are met.

 <p align="center">
 Copyright (c) <a href="https://legendofcode.com">Legend of Code</a> 2019